molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 table from the other schema should not have a name conflict with any table in the current schema.
 This is because in practice, the table from the other schema will be imported into the current schema.

+## Changelog
+Data changes made by a user can be tracked via a changelog.
+When the changelog feature is enabled, all (data) changes made by a user are stored in a changelog table.
+The changelog can only be enabled or disabled for the entire schema.
+Admin or Manager users can view changes made by going to ``[server]/[schema]/settings/#/log`` ( Settings app -> selct the 'Change log' tab).

+The changelog can be turned enabled when creating a schema by setting the 'enable changelog' value to true.
+The changelog can also be enabled after schema creation via the edit schema modal.
+Disabling the changelog can be also be done via the edit schema modal.

 ## FAQ

 Q: Do you support automatic values, such as auto-increment identifiers or dates?